fermartinezm/Openstack-Rocky-CentOS7/README.md

 ## 3. Installation guide
 - Configure hosts file: You need modify the IPs for each module.
 If you only have one interface remove the public_ip.
 - Configure the file group_vars/all: In this file you can find all the passwords needed for the installation, the network configuration parameters and the network interfaces' names.
 You need to modify them adapted to your enviroment.
-- Removing modules or services from the installation: If you want do not want all the modules or services you can modify the file site.yml to remove it from the installation.
+- Removing modules or services from the installation: If you do not want all the modules or services you can modify the file site.yml to remove it from the installation.
 You only need comment the part related with that module or service.
-For example, if you want a different database:
+For example, if you want a different database you need to comment the part related with the MariaDB:
 <br />
 #- hosts: control
 <br />